 3. Incubation and contagious period: The time from exposure to the onset of first prodromal symptoms is 8 to 12 days; the rash generally appears 7 to 18 days after exposure (14 days on average).
 The disease is highly contagious and susceptible individuals are at a very high risk of developing measles after being exposed to measles virus.
 The patient is contagious from the onset of the prodromal phase for up to 5 days after the appearance of rash.

 Infection is almost always symptomatic.
 The signs and symptoms appear in the following order:

 1) Prodromal signs and symptoms (lasting a few days): Fever up to 40 degrees Celsius (1-7 days); dry cough (this may persist for 1-2 weeks), pronounced rhinitis.
 Bilateral, nonpurulent conjunctivitis (causing photophobia) may be significant (particularly in adults) and accompanied by eyelid edema; it resolves with the resolution of fever.

 3) Rash: Erythematous maculopapular eruptions (dark red to purple in color), 0.1 to 1 cm in diameter, appear over 2 to 4 days.
-The rash typically starts on the head (forehead, at the hairline, behind the ears; excluding the scalp) and gradually progresses to include the trunk and extremities (Figure 9.22-4).
+The rash typically starts on the head (forehead, at the hairline, behind the ears; excluding the scalp) and gradually progresses to include the trunk and extremities (fig. 10.14-4).
 Individual lesions usually become confluent.
 Within 3 to 7 days, the rash begins to fade away and gradually disappears in the order in which it appeared, leaving brownish discolorations and fine desquamation.